Global Management Council

 David has a bachelor’s degree in law from the University of Leicester, England and is a qualified solicitor in England and Wales.

 Peter Hayes is a managing director at PGIM Real Estate and global head of Investment Research.
 Based in London, Peter is responsible for overseeing a global team that provides strategic advice and support to the investment management divisions of the business.
-Peter is a member of the Global Management Council, Global and European Investment Committees and the Global Product Committee.
+Peter is a member of the Global Management Council and the Global Product Committee.

 Before joining PGIM Real Estate, Peter held a number of positions, including director and global head of economic and real estate forecasting for DTZ, an international property advisory company; UK economist at the Bank of England; and lecturer in economics at the Universities of Sheffield and Kings College London.